Starting a Dental Practice: A Complete Step-by-Step Guide + Downloadable Checklist

 When Should You Start Your Own Dental Practice?

 Starting a dental practice is a big step, and it's not something to be undertaken lightly.
 Before moving forward, consider whether starting a dental practice makes sense for you.
-There are many factors to keep in mind, including the personal and financial impact that being a business owner will have on your life.
+There are many factors to remember, including the personal and financial impact that being a business owner will have on your life.
 Here are some important considerations to keep in mind.

 What Are the Benefits of Owning A Dental Practice?

-Regardless of experience, dental practice owners earn an average of $100,000 more per year and are likelier to receive salary raises than associate dentists.
-The most significant pay gap is observed among early-career dentists with less than 5 years of experience, where practice owners earn an average of $300,000 annually while associates earn $175,000.
+According to the 2023-2024 DentalPost Salary Survey, dental practice owners earn an average of $88,000 more per year than associate dentists and are more likely to receive salary increases.
+Even among early-career dentists with less than 5 years of experience, practice owners earn significantly more, with owners averaging $212,000 annually compared to $139,000 for associates.

 Dentists who own a private practice are approximately twice as likely as dental employees to enjoy a range of benefits such as retirement plans, health insurance, tuition reimbursement for continuing education, coverage for attending dental conferences, and paid time off for vacation and holidays.